 KL Sentral is home to six rail networks connecting several parts of Kuala Lumpur and Selangor.
 The station hosts KLIA Transit and KLIA Express airport high-speed train services.

 Kuala Lumpur has intercity passenger rail service by Keretapi Tanah Melayu (KTM) Intercity rail network.
 Part of the Trans-Asian Railway, the line links Singapore to Kuala Lumpur, Ipoh, and Butterworth and connects with Thai Railways at Padang Besar, and ends at Hat Yai in southern Thailand and north to Bangkok.

-Opened in 1996 and having 30% less mileage, Rapid KL has already grown ridership higher than San Francisco’s BART metro system.
+Opened in 1996, Rapid KL has already grown ridership higher than San Francisco’s BART metro system.
 That makes each station busier.
 Once you arrive in KL Sentral Station, it is convenient to hop on a KTM Komuter, LRT, or Monorail to reach many popular destinations.
 They operate from 6 am to Midnight, with trains arriving every 3-15 minutes.
 As you might surmise, trains are crowded during commute hours (07:00-09:00 and 17:00-19:00).

-If traveling alone, avoid reading paper maps or tourist books on Rapid KL.
-Instead, study the Rapid KL map on your computer/tablet in your hotel room or at a cafe.
+If traveling alone, study the Rapid KL map on your computer/tablet in your hotel room or at a cafe.
 If you have questions about the Rapid KL, ask the concierge.
-Stash away paper maps.
 Then after catching the KL Rapid, a brief glance at station maps and on trains will not draw undue attention.

 KL also has Hop On-Hop Off Buses to explore the city.